julie87zhang/stackoverflow_project/README.md

 ## Results
-The main findings of the code can be found at the post.
+The main findings of the code can be found at the post https://juliedata.science.blog/2019/12/29/example-post/.